Celebrating Cultural Diversity

 An intergenerational event that had smiles across faces of all involved.
 Some families intended to pop in then stayed for hours as their children took part in dumpling cooking classes, art and craft with Gods Eye and Sand Art, mural creation led by Mornington Peninsula Impact Freeza, Aboriginal cultural display, family history interactive and Spanish storytime.
 Not to mention the joy that was felt by all who indulged in a refreshing and vibrant flavours at the free flow gelato cart.

-It was an important community event that allowed the community to share their stories and hear from others’ stories, opening up and encouraged conversation about multiculturalism.
+It was an important community event that allowed the community to share their stories and hear from others’ stories, inspiring conversation about multiculturalism.

 #CulturalDiversityWeek #OurSharedStories #CDW2024